PeterCamilleri/CX16/docs/thoughts.md

 I know this is a long list but it may not even be complete.
-To be certain, check your ".lst" files to ensure that no bytes are being emitted into the object file.
+To be certain, check your ".lst" files to ensure that no bytes are being emitted into the object file by your include files.
+Frequently you will be alerted to this problem by linker errors, but frustratingly, not until you are trying to put all the pieces of your program together.

-Of these, the exclusion of _.include_ is controversial.
+Further, I admit, the exclusion of _.include_ is controversial.
 Including another file in an include file can be useful when the module in question has many parts, but it can make it very complicated to figure out what is actually being included and where.

-And again things are complicated because many of these can appear in a macro.
+And again things are complicated because many excluded commands can appear in a macro.

 Some of the more esoteric commands are not covered here and are left as an exercise for the reader sophisticated enough to need those commands.